PC-Admin/matrix-moderation-tool/README.md

 A Matrix moderation tool to make managing a Synapse server easier.

-Contact me at: @PC-Admin:perthchat.org if you get stuck or have an edit in mind. if it
+Contact me at [@michael:perthchat.org](https://matrix.to/#/@michael:perthchat.org) if you get stuck or have an edit in mind. if it